 PART 3.1 - MANAGING RISKS TO HEALTH AND SAFETY

-- 32. Application of Part 3.1

 - 33. Specific requirements must be complied with

 - 34. Duty to identify hazards

 - 35. Managing risks to health and safety

 - 36. Hierarchy of control measures

 - 37. Maintenance of control measures

 - 38. Review of control measures